 Hans L. Zetterberg, born 1927 in Stockholm, Sweden, came to the University of Minnesota in 1949 and did maintain The United States as his main base for 20 years.
 He taught sociology at the Graduate School of Columbia University and at Ohio State University, where he was Chairman of the Sociology Department.
 He was also the head of publishing at Bedminster Press, which had the motto: "Books by scholars for scholars."
+A highlight of this position was the publication in 1968 of the full translation of Max Weber, Economy and Society, now available as a paperback from University of California Press.
+The members of American Sociological Association voted in 1997 this work as the 20th century's most influential book in sociology.

 In his native country, Zetterberg was the first Chief Executive and organizer of The Tri-Centennial Fund of the Bank of Sweden, one of Europe's larger foundations supporting social science.
 He turned to the private sector and became a long-established professional pollster, Managing Director and owner of Sifo AB, a company for market and social research.
-He became Editor-in-Chief of the national daily newspaper, Svenska Dagbladet, and further developed his writing to reach an inquisitive general public.
+He became Editor-in-Chief of the national daily newspaper Svenska Dagbladet, and further developed his writing to reach the inquisitive broader public.